websocket-client/websocket-client/README.rst

 Type "python setup.py install" or "pip install websocket-client" to install.

-This module does not depend on any other module.
+This module depend on

+ - backports.ssl_match_hostname

 How about Python 3
 ===========================